phonologus/edam/README.md

 Authors
 =======

 _Sam_ was written by Rob Pike in the late 1980s.
-Originally a Unix program, it was quickly ported to Plan9, where it survives to this day in the [Plan 9 port][2].
+It survives to this day in the [Plan 9 port][2].

-In 2023, Sean Jensen reformatted the original Unix sourcecode to be ANSI-compliant C, and made changes to (i) make it compile on an up-to-date ANSI/POSIX system; (ii) to add new capabilities for processing UTF-8 encoded text; and (iii) to remove the graphical terminal/GUI dependencies.
+In 2023, Sean Jensen reformatted the original 1980s Unix sourcecode to be ANSI-compliant C, and made changes to (i) make it compile on an up-to-date ANSI/POSIX system; (ii) to add new capabilities for processing UTF-8 encoded text; and (iii) to remove the graphical terminal/GUI dependencies.

 The source files `utf.[ch]` were written entirely by Sean Jensen.